 The Three Components of FERS

-These mechanisms are Social Security, Basic Benefit Plan and Thrift Savings Plan.
+These mechanisms are Social Security, the Basic Benefit Plan, and the Thrift Savings Plan.
 These three components diversify a federal worker’s retirement income sources.
 Together, these three pieces of the retirement puzzle are designed to give a retiree a life at a similar standard of living the retiree had during his or her working life.
 A stable retirement is one of the biggest perks government service offers.